 The first issue can be resolved by keeping good backups.
 As long as you back up your vaults fairly often, the risk of data corruption is fairly low.
 If you discover a plugin is breaking things, get rid of it.
 (I have yet to see this problem though, and I use a lot of plugins)

-As for theft: the Obsidian team suggests inspecting the code of any plugin you install if you’re worried about theft.
-My advice is to use two vaults: one vault for sensitive data, with no community plugins installed.
-Everything that isn’t sensitive goes into your other unrestricted vault.
-I think in general you can also trust any of the top twenty Community Plugins: lots of people contribute and use those plugins, so it’s a safe bet that nothing fishy is going on there.
+I think in general you can also trust any of the top twenty Community Plugins.
+Many people contribute and use those plugins, so it’s a safe bet that nothing fishy is going on there.
 I would mostly be concerned about installing niche plugins that few people use or contribute to.

 Next Steps